Why Agile Does Not Always Mean Faster Projects, and What SMBs Should Do About It

 Quick Checklist: Is Agile Right for Your Team?

-Do you have projects requiring frequent change adoption?
+1. Do you have projects requiring frequent adaptation to changing requirements?

-Is quality improvement a current focus for your business?
+2. Is quality improvement a current priority for your business?

 Conclusion